nonlinear-thinkering-group/hdsa2018-dat-py-ws/notes.md

 - internet affect points: hate speech, social justice warriors, trolls, fake news, headline-clickbaiters
 - peers trade items etc in the DAOs, in this way alliances can be formed or disregard and peers can combine the items they start the game with with other items and being able to perform specific actions (eg combining two objects to execute a specific action and get the desired output)

-### Short description of your workshop
+### short description of your workshop

 *hypermush* is an introduction to p2p technologies, their functioning and user-application, disguised as a [multi-user-shared-hallucination](https://en.m.wikipedia.org/wiki/MUSH) (MUSH) videogame.

-MUSH are an evolution of MUD, multi-user-dungeon: early multiplayer text-based adventure videogames from the '70s.
+MUSH are an evolution of [MUD](https://en.m.wikipedia.org/wiki/MUD), multi-user-dungeon: early multiplayer text-based adventure videogames from the '70s.

 We're gonna use the MUSH game dynamics to explore the p2p [dat](https://datproject.org/) protocol, and  build shared interconnected narratives by way of dungeon explorations, user group formation, file tradings, key discovery... until it gets hyperreal.